ChrisTimperley/se-artifact-sharing/README.md

 * `year`: the year in which the paper was published.
 * `doi`: the DOI (digital object identifier) for the paper.
-* `artifact-links`: a list of the artifacts included in the paper that are associated with that paper (i.e., we do not count artefacts produced by another author/study).
-Each link is described by its `url`, a boolean flag indicating whether or not the artefact was accessible upon inspection `is-alive`, and, in the case that the URL redirects to another, `redirects-to` gives the destination URL.
+* `artifact-links`: a list of the artifacts included in the paper that are associated with that paper (i.e., we do not count artifacts produced by another author/study).
+Each link is described by its `url`, a boolean flag indicating whether or not the artifact was accessible upon inspection `is-alive`, and, in the case that the URL redirects to another, `redirects-to` gives the destination URL.